OPENER-next/tag_condition_map/README.md

 ### `CONDITION`

-Condition describes what conditions must be met so that the element is tested if they fulfill all conditions stated in `TAGS`.
-So, to reiterate, `CONDITION` selects the elements for which the tests are performed, while `TAGS` are the conditions that are tested for.
+This describes preconditions that must be met before an element is checked for the presence of the actual values defined under `TAGS`.

 The value can either be a `CONDITION-dicionary` or a list of `CONDITION-dictionary`s.
 In case of a list only one of the supplied CONDITION-dicionarys has to evaluate to true.